OutSystems/docs-support/src/error/inbl/signin-problems.md

 helpids: 30402
 ---

-# Sign in problems

-It was not possible to sign into Integration Builder
+# It was not possible to sign into Integration/Workflow/Experience Builder

 ## Error message

-`It was not possible to sign into Integration Builder.
+`It was not possible to sign into <Integration/Workflow/Experience> Builder.
 Check documentation for possible reasons.`

 ## Cause